se-edu/learningresources/contents/shells/bash.md

 <sub>source of image: [The Best Keyboard Shortcuts for Bash](https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc/)</sub>

-Users interact with the bash shell using various ‘commands’.
-A ‘command’ is an instruction that is used to execute a specific function.
+Users interact with the bash shell using various _commands_.
+A command is an instruction that is used to execute a specific function.
 The functions that a command is able to execute range from file/directory manipulation, process management to even networking!
 You can also combine different commands to carry out complex operations.

 One of the most widely used command is `ls`, which lists out all the files under the current directory.
 Here is a video demonstration of the `ls` command in action: